MockLeagues/sqlplus/README.md

-# sqlplus
+# Overview
-Utility library for working with JDBC
+sqlplus is a developer-friendly utility library for working with JDBC.
+It does not implement ORM features such as SQL generation or automatic cascading; rather, it provides a clean and relatively low-level layer of abstraction for managing persistence in your application.

 ## Why another database library?
 Why make another database utility library, when we already have things like JDBI or MyBatis?
-2 main reasons:
+True enough, there are already great libraries out there that get the job done (and have more development manpower than just myself).
+However, there were 2 main reasons I went ahead and created sqplus anyways:
-* For some reason, this is a topic that greatly interests me.
-I attempted to create my own ORM a la Hibernate awhile back but quickly realized I bit off way more than I could chew, so this is the perfect middle ground.
-I guess at the root of it all, this is something I made purely for fun and for the challenge
+* Database persistence is a topic that naturally interests me.
+I attempted to create my own ORM (in the spirit of Hibernate) awhile back but quickly realized I bit off way more than I could chew, so this is my middle ground
 * I wanted to create a JDBC library which leveraged the power of Java 8's functional features.
 The ResultSet object is just screaming for Java 8's streaming features since it is, at its core, basically a collection

 ## Basic Usage